 Par 232, quoting Allen J "Balancing justice and social unity: political theory and the idea of a truth and reconciliation commission" 1999 (49) U. Toronto LJ.
-Par 236

-[59] In Rahube v Rahube,58 a case mentioned earlier, a brother wanted to evict his sister from the family home based on the argument that he was the titleholder of the house.
-In this case, the Constitutional Court held that section 2(1) of the Upgrading of Land Tenure Rights Act59 is constitutionally invalid, as it automatically converted holders of land tenure rights into owners of the property without affording affected parties proper notice or opportunity to make submissions.
+Par 236 of Land Tenure Rights Act is constitutionally invalid, as it automatically converted holders of land tenure rights into owners of the property without affording affected parties proper notice or opportunity to make submissions.
 Rahube differs from this case insofar Ms Shomang did have an opportunity to make a submission before the property registration in the name of Mr Moloi.
 The applicant also did not make an argument based on the upgrade to ownership in terms of ULTRA, on similar grounds as put forth in Rahube, but similar arguments can be made that automatic upgrades to title did not acknowledge the idea of a family home.